dymmond/esmerald/docs/en/docs/index.md

 This will generate a scaffold for your project with some pre-defined files in a simple fashion with a simple ready to go Ravyn application.

-This will also generate a file for the tests using the EsmeraldTestClient, so make sure you run:
+This will also generate a file for the tests using the RavynTestClient, so make sure you run:

 ```shell
 $ pip install ravyn[test]
 ```

-Or you can skip this step if you don't want to use the EsmeraldTestClient.
+Or you can skip this step if you don't want to use the RavynTestClient.

 You can find [more information](./directives/directives.md) about this directive and how to use it with a detailed example.